nexus382/firetower-game/GUIDE.md

 ## Interaction Objects & UI
 * **CraftingTable** – shows `Press [E] to craft` prompt, resolves `CraftingPanel` node, and opens panel on interaction.
 Leaves panel if player exits area.
 * **Radio** – similar prompt, resolves `GameManager` and `RadioPanel`, displays broadcast text or static fallback.
-* **HUD** – wires to all systems, exposes toggles like weight unit button (lbs/kg), displays player health (0-100%), tower health, food, wood, zombie counts, weather, clock, energy meter, warmth meter, a recon alert banner ("Rain/Zombies in X Hours" countdown), and shows a 🪤 trap indicator while a trap is armed; the label surfaces break chance and deployment time straight from `trap_state_changed` payloads and hides automatically when traps are offline.
+* **HUD** – wires to all systems and now uses a two-tier layout: the survivor panel on the left stacks rest/health/warmth bars, calorie totals, weight toggle, and category summary with consistent spacing, while the resource panel on the right keeps tower health, food, wood, zombie counts, and the 🪤 trap indicator aligned under the weight headline (shows current mass, category name, and the live range in the active unit); a bottom row hosts the day/time/weather block plus a dedicated recon alert card so countdowns never overlap other stats.
 * **ActionPopupPanel** – shared popup surface for lure summaries, trap mishaps, recon forecasts, and other contextual alerts.
 Rich text supports multi-line stat readouts and injury/healing messaging.
 * **TaskMenu** – central action hub:
   - Grid layout presents four columns (label, summary text, control column, action button) so rows align cleanly; summary fonts use 13pt to fit long descriptions while keeping everything left-aligned for quick scanning.